-Anthony Munoz- Simply put, Munoz was the greatest Left Tackle to ever play the game and more importantly one of the finest men to ever play the game.
+Anthony Munoz- Simply put, Munoz was the greatest Left Tackle ever to play the game and, more importantly, one of the finest men ever to play the game.

-Willie Anderson- Anderson is in my opinion, another former Bengal that deserves Hall of Fame consideration.
+In my opinion, Willie Anderson- Anderson is another former Bengal that deserves Hall of Fame consideration.
 Anderson was a dominant Right Tackle who has never been given the respect that is due to him.
 Anderson made four straight Pro Bowls for the Bengals from 2003-2006.

-Rich Braham- Braham was a huge part of an offensive line that paved the way for Corey Dillon, who set (at the time) an NFL rookie rushing record of 246 yards against the Tennessee Oilers.
+Rich Braham- Braham was a massive part of an offensive line that paved the way for Corey Dillon, who set (at the time) an NFL rookie rushing record of 246 yards against the Tennessee Oilers.
 In 2004 and 2005, Braham was later in his career the starting center when Rudi Johnson twice broke the franchise rushing record for a season while also limiting the number of sacks against Carson Palmer (19) in 2005 as the Bengals would make their first playoff appearance in 15 years.

-Coy Bacon- Bacon was the victim of sacks not being kept during a lot of his career if official sack records were kept he would be a possible Hall of Famer.
+Coy Bacon- Bacon was the victim of sacks not being kept during a lot of his career.
+If official sack records were kept, he would be a possible Hall of Famer.

-Bacon’s 1976 season with Cincinnati that lies at the center of this story.
+Bacon’s 1976 season with Cincinnati lies at the center of this story.
 Because in 1976, Coy Bacon was virtually unblockable.

 “Couldn’t anybody stop me,” he told me a few years ago.
 I believe it was 2007 when he told me.
-“They just double-teamed me, because I had confidence one man couldn’t stop me on a pass rush.
+“They just double-teamed me because I had confidence one man couldn’t stop me on a pass rush.
 That was a good year.”

-It was so good that, according to a lot of tallies, it has never been equaled.
+It was so good that, according to a lot of tallies, it has never been equalled.
 That year, according to the initial counts, Coy Bacon had an incredible 26 sacks.
 Unfortunately, because the NFL didn’t keep official sack totals until 1982, we will never know for sure.

-Eddie Edwards- Edwards was another great player that was penalized by the NFL not “officially” counting sacks until 1982.
+Eddie Edwards- Edwards was another great player penalized by the NFL not “officially” counting sacks until 1982.
 Officially he had 47.5 sacks which was the Bengals record until Carlos Dunlap broke it.
 Unofficially he had 83.5 sacks which would make him still the Bengals career record holder.

 Reggie Williams- Williams was the heart and soul of the Bengals defense for well over a decade.
 He was a leader on and off the field.
-Williams was named to the NFL all-rookie team and towards the end of his career was named the “Whizzer White” Man of the Year in 1986, Sports Illustrated Co-Sportsman of the year in 1987 and finally the Walter Payton Man of the Year by the NFL in 1988.
+Williams was named to the NFL all-rookie team and, towards the end of his career, was named the “Whizzer White” Man of the Year in 1986, Sports Illustrated Co-Sportsman of the year in 1987 and finally the Walter Payton Man of the Year by the NFL in 1988.